About Defaqto

 • Barn conversions and eco-builds often fall into non-standard property types too;

-• Properties protected for architectural or historical reason, otherwise known as listed buildings, also require non-standard insurance.
+• Properties protected for architectural or historical reason, known as listed buildings.

 2. Unoccupied Buildings and Second/Holiday Homes